mgmt-sa-tiger-team/sap-hana-workshop/exercises/readme.md

 The presenter deck is available here:
 [SAP HANA Workshop](../decks/sap_hana_workshop.pdf)

+All playbooks for the labs are found in this repository (provisioner)

 ## Time planning

 The time required to do the workshops strongly depends on a couple factors: the number of participants and how much discussions are done in between.